apache/metron/metron-sensors/fastcapa/README.md

 ### Kerberos

 The probe can be used in a Kerberized environment.
-The following additional steps make the following assumptions about the Kerberized environment.
-These assumptions may need altered to fit your environment.
+Follow these additional steps to use Fastcapa with Kerberos.
+The following assumptions have been made.
+These may need altered to fit your environment.

 * The Kafka broker is at "kafka1:6667"
 * Zookeeper is at "zookeeper1:2181"